Three Lions (song): Covers and other uses

 In autumn of 1996, Labour opposition leader Tony Blair addressed his party's conference with the quote "Seventeen years of hurt, never stopped us dreaming, Labour's coming home", a play on words from the song's chorus and in reference to his confidence that Labour would return to power at the forthcoming general election, having been in the opposition since the Conservatives ousted them from government in 1979.
 When the election was held on 1 May 1997, Labour won by a landslide.

+In 2016, a parody of the song, "Britain's Coming Home", was released in support of Brexit by UKIP member Mandy Boylett.
+Lyrics included "We're coming out, we're voting Leave...
+Believe in Britain coming home." and "They’ve taken all our fish and money through the years".
+The song went viral and became the target of public ridicule, though David Baddiel praised the song as "brilliantly naff".

 In summer 2018, the song enjoyed a renaissance due to the England national team's performance in the 2018 FIFA World Cup, in which they reached the semi-finals, and this caused the song to reach number one on the UK Singles Chart.
-After Croatia eliminated England in the World Cup semi-final, Croatia's captain Luka Modrić said that his team had taken the song's refrain as disrespect which had additionally motivated them to win the match.
+After Croatia eliminated England in the World Cup semi-final, Croatia's captain Luka Modrić said that his team had taken the song's refrain "It's coming home" as arrogance and disrespect which had additionally motivated them to win the match.
 In response, England manager Gareth Southgate among others stated the Croats misunderstand English humour.